sunny-xia-ada/katseye-concert-price-tracker/README.md

 [ ] Allow users to change the Target Price directly from the UI.

+[ ] Allow users to change the Events directly from the UI.

 [ ] Dockerize the application for easier deployment.